 What’s by far most concerning, however, is that this scammer has been around for quite a long while and nobody has stopped it.
 To keep the scam going for this long suggests that some people have fallen for it, otherwise he wouldn’t waste his time continuing it.
 A quick search of the web reveals absolutely nobody verifying his claims or singing his praises, and no websites or social media accounts for him.
 But there are various people pointing out how much of a scam it is:

 - The earliest version of the text I’ve found is from a newspaper ad in 2004, by a Mr Yasin from Hounslow, who even gave a street address at this point.
 In the scrollable image of the original newspaper on that site, you’ll find it at the very bottom right of the page, and below it is the text generated by optical character recognition.

 - In 2005 someone posts about being given the card with the name Mr Khalid on it.

-- The first instance of the name Mr Latif I’ve come across is in a blog post from 2010.
-In this year a complaint was made about him, resulting in an Advertising Standards Authority Ruling that he failed to respond to.
+- The first instance of the name Mr Latif I’ve come across is when a complaint was made about him in 2010, resulting in an Advertising Standards Authority Ruling that he failed to respond to.
 They basically told him to stop with his misleading claims unless he could prove it.

 - Mr Latif was still going in 2012 though, still using the text he was told to remove.